rancher/webhook/pkg/resources/management.cattle.io/v3/roletemplate/RoleTemplate.md

 ### Rules Without Verbs

-Rules without verbs are not peritted.
+Rules without verbs are not permitted.
 The `rules` included in a roleTemplate are of the same type as the rules used by standard kubernetes RBAC types (such as `Roles` from `rbac.authorization.k8s.io/v1`).
 Because of this, they inherit the same restrictions as these types, including this one.

 ### Escalation Prevention

-Users can only change RoleTemplates which have less permissions than they do.
+Users can only change RoleTemplates with rights less than or equal to those they currently possess.
 This prevents privilege escalation.